Sexual Harassment and Assault:

 Document It Or Report It Immediately

 Sexual harassment is wrong, illegal and deserves to be addressed.
 But if you feel in your best judgement you have handled things in steps one and two above at least document the date, time, place, what happened, your action, and the harasser’s response.
 If it ever happens to you again, or to someone else at work, you will have a history to refer to.
 Even if the policy says to call or meet with someone, always put your complaint in writing and follow up in person.
-If you’re too nervous to make a report yourself, bring your work bestie or call for an AFA rep to be there with you for moral support.
+If you’re too nervous to make a report yourself, request an AFA EAP Rep to be there with you for moral support.
 Ask if other coworkers are dealing with it, then report it together.
 Many employees quit as soon as the first incident of sexual harassment occurs.
 They’re too embarrassed or scared to go back.
 That’s perfectly understandable, but if you quit, you might be giving up your right to legal sexual harassment claims.
 The Supreme Court says that, if your employer has a published sexual harassment policy, you must report the harassment under that policy and give the employer the opportunity to fix the situation.
 If you don’t, you’ll probably lose your sexual harassment lawsuit if filed.

 Report It Immediately If Touching Is Involved